kokoISnoTarget/blitz/packages/thunder/README.md

 # Thunder
 V8 Integration for Blitz

-This is probably really insecure.
+This is probably really insecure at this point.

 TODO:
 - [x] Classic script tag (like in `examples/test.html`)